-I'm already in GLAS/REAP, will I still be eligible to apply?
+I wish to join ACRES, will I still be eligible to apply?

 Yes.
-However, to avoid the risk of double payments, when the participants are in the Low Input Permanent Pasture (LIPP) or Traditional Hay Meadow (THM) measures in GLAS, there is a reduction of the Corncrake LIFE RBPS payment by 50% for LIPP/THM/Corncrake/Breeding Waders and Twite and REAP.
-Prior to any supporting actions being approved, the potential for double payment against GLAS measures is assessed.
+However, to avoid the risk of double payments, when the participants are in ACRES, the measures they selected will be considered and they will only be paid for clear additionality to the ACRES measures.
+Prior to any supporting actions being approved, the potential for double payment against ACRES measures is assessed.

-Will my BPS be affected?
+Will my BPS/BISS be affected?

-The payments will be in addition to other supports such as BPS, GLAS, REAP and ANC.
+The payments will be in addition to other supports such as BPS,BISS,ACRES and ANC.
 The project recognises the importance of farming in sustaining a high quality environment.
-The actions in the project are designed to be compatible with BPS eligibility rules.
+The actions in the project are designed to be compatible with BPS/BISS eligibility rules.